Understand how to win at software sales, get to know the various SaaS sales models, selling tips and much more in this sales guide.

 SaaS stands for Software as a Service, and that is exactly what all these (and other) companies do.
 SaaS companies create, host, and sell web-based services online.
 It is no small game either – in fact, Gartner estimates that by 2021, the SaaS market opportunity will stand at a whopping $85 billion, representing the biggest segment of the market for cloud services.

 There is no time like the present for being a part of SaaS’s astronomical growth journey.
 However, burgeoning competition in the industry means that the role of sales will become increasingly key to success.
 Here is a helpful sales guide to help you understand how to win at software sales, along with the various SaaS sales models, selling tips, and much more.

-Since SaaS sales involve selling web-based software to customers, it is a little different than selling a physical product in a store (or even online).
+Since SaaS sales involve selling web-based software to customers, it is a little different than selling a physical product in a store (or even online/on a b2b platform).